MetOffice/CSET/utils/proc_reanalysis/README.md

 Required Arguments:

 - `--filepath`: Path to the input reanalysis data.
 This can be a single file or wildcard expression understood by Iris.
+If a wildcard is used, then quote the input to prevent the shell expanding the filelist as arguments to python.
 - `--cyclestart`: First forecast initialisation time that you want the reanalysis to simulate, in format <year><month><day>T<hour><minute>Z.
 - `--cycleend`: Final forecast initialisation time, inclusive, that you want the reanalysis to simulate, in format <year><month><day>T<hour><minute>Z.
 - `--cyclefreq`: Frequency between forecast cycles, in hours, as an integer.